goloto/timetogoho.me/README.md

 ## Description

+Do you prefer to work from home, but have to work in the office?
+Can't wait for the sweet moment when you can go home?
+Calculate every second up to this point?
+Mee too!

+So that's the reason why I built this app!

 This app shows timer of how much time is left until the end of the working day.
 Or (if it's still a working day at this moment) shows how much time is left until the start of the next working day.

 Try it [here](https://timetogoho.me)!